 - a.
 Develop further options to reduce the net cost of Council Services and to achieve a balanced budget over the medium term using the Financial Strategy's 'Grow, Charge, Save, Stop' principle. - b.
 Work in partnership with Town and Parish Councils, Social Enterprises and volunteers to maintain local facilities and the delivery of key local services. - c.
-Develop and implement a Commercial Strategy to focus on investment in assets, sale of services, reviewing charging mechanisms and achieving better returns on assets. - d.
-Maximise opportunities from the flexibility on the use of capital receipts and prepartion for the introduction of 100% business rates retention.
+Develop and implement a Commercial Strategy to focus on investment in assets, sale of services, reviewing charging mechanisms, exploring sponsorship opportunities and achieving better returns on assets. - d.
+Lobbying the Government for a fairer funding settlement via the Fair Funding Review.